idamakela/adviceAnimal/README.md

 When the user clicks the button a call to an API is made, and depending on if the request has been fully processed a loading component is shown which is made using framer-motion.
 With this small application I had some fun making the button interactive on hover and on active using the corresponding css pseudo-classes.
 It also includes react components and props to structure the files in a more readable way.

 I also tried unit-testing using Jest for the first time!
 It was a fun and challenging task to do on my own with a bit of help from google.
+Another fun thing was implementing a debounce function to prevent spam clicking fetching, because it send a request to the API everytime the button has been clicked (because I didn't like the behaviour it had when checking cache, which is the defualt behaviour) and of course I didn't whant to overload the API.

 This assignment was part of the Web & App development course.
 ## Preview